History of professional baseball in Milwaukee: 2005

 In 2005, under Attanasio's ownership, the team finished 81–81 to secure its first non-losing record since 1992.
-True to form, Carlos Lee provided the Brewers with much needed run support, hitting 32 home runs and driving in 112.
+Carlos Lee provided the Brewers with much needed run support, hitting 32 home runs and driving in 112.
 Starting pitcher Chris Capuano also had a stellar season, going 18–12 with a 3.99 ERA, the most wins by a Brewer pitcher since Pete Vuckovich won 18 games in 1982.

-With a solid base of young talent assembled over the past five years, including Prince Fielder, Rickie Weeks, J. J. Hardy and Corey Hart, the Brewers showed renewed competitiveness.
-Further encouraging this sentiment, the Brewers had hired former stars Yount (bench coach; resigned in November 2006) and Dale Sveum (third base coach), both very popular players for the Brewers in the '80s.
+With a base of young players assembled over five years, including Prince Fielder, Rickie Weeks, J. J. Hardy and Corey Hart, the Brewers improved.
+The Brewers hired former players for the Brewers Robin Yount (bench coach; resigned in November 2006) and Dale Sveum (third base coach).